typelevel/fs2/docs/src/guide.md

 s.runLog.run.unsafeRun
 ```

-When using this approach, be sure that the expression you pass to suspend doesn't throw exceptions.
+When using this approach, be sure the expression you pass to suspend doesn't throw exceptions.

 #### Asynchronous effects (callbacks invoked once)